BonaneNIYIGENA/GroupCodingLab-16-_TutorManagementSystem/README.md

 ### 🔐 System & Backend

 * Secure login via password hashing
-* MySQL-based persistent storage system
+* MySQL-based persistent storage system that os cloud based meaning also auto-syncing of data
 * Modular design for maintainability (Modules helping in maintaining the system)
 * Automatic database and tables creation (if not present)